MantisSTS/GoCloud/README.md

 ## Todo

 1. Merge all the IP ranges per service instead of having multiple entries.
 I know why this happens but just need to fix it

+## Special Thanks

+@D3T3CH - Reporting bugs to me so I can fix them for everyone